 Makani Eka by Walker Warner Architects + Philpotts

-Located in scenic Kona on Hawaii’s Big Island, Makani Eka is a single family house designed by the San Francisco based firm Walker Warner Architects with interiors by Philpotts.
+Located in scenic Kona on Hawaii’s Big Island, Makani Eka is a traditional house designed by the San Francisco based firm Walker Warner Architects with interiors by Philpotts.

-Traditional Hawaiian villages, typically organized in loose clusters, inspired both the 1.5 acre site plan and the architectural style.
-The composition of canted steel columns, steep-pitched roofs, and rhomboidal window and door openings “represent a contemporary interpretation of early Hawaiian hale shelters,” Warner says.
-“They’re like modernist lean-tos.”
-Total interior space encompass approximately 4,800 square feet.
-The compound is surrounded by a field of lava and native grasses.
+Drawing inspiration from traditional Hawaiian villages, the 1.5-acre (0.6 hectares) site plan and architectural style feature a loose cluster of structures.
+The use of canted steel columns, steep-pitched roofs, and rhomboidal window and door openings offer a contemporary interpretation of early Hawaiian hale shelters.
+The Village’s total interior space spans approximately 4,800 square feet (446 square meters), with the property surrounded by a field of lava and native grasses.

-The main living pod is pushed to the edge of the sea, while the supporting structures, containing the two guest suites and communal relaxation areas, are set back, deeper in the property.
-Guest suite bedrooms open onto concrete-walled private courts for additional seclusion.
-The arrangement assumes that the three-bedroom residence feel expansive and take advantage of the views.
+The main living pod sits near the ocean, while the supporting structures housing two guest suites and communal relaxation areas are nestled deeper into the property.
+Guest suite bedrooms open onto private, concrete-walled courts for added seclusion.
+The thoughtful arrangement ensures the three-bedroom residence feels expansive while maximizing the breathtaking views.

-The use of heavily mortared lava rock was inspired by the historic Mokuaikaua Church, located in nearby Kailua.
-Windows are framed in stained sapele mahogany.
-Western red cedar serves as the dominant wood—both for cladding and the roof shingles—since it resists heat, moisture, and insects.
-Inside, stained and lightly polished concrete flooring keeps things cool during the day.
+Heavily mortared lava rock, inspired by the historic Mokuaikaua Church in nearby Kailua, is used throughout the Village.
+Stained sapele mahogany frames the windows, while western red cedar serves as the primary wood for cladding and roof shingles due to its resistance to heat, moisture, and insects.
+Stained and lightly polished concrete flooring keeps the interiors cool during the day.

 Photography by Matthew Millman